Top 10 Effect Damage Spells/Traps in Yu-Gi-Oh

 Which card do you prefer?

-If you're searching for a different type of game than the regular frantic monster vs monster battles, try a more laid back effect strategy that stalls while it chips away at opposing life.
-Because effect damage isn't commonly seen, most players don't incorporate effect damage protection, making it easy to rapidly change their life points from mint condition to demolished scraps.
+If you're searching for a different type of game than the usual monster vs monster battles, try a more laid-back effect strategy that stalls while it chips away at opposing life.
+Because effect damage isn't commonly seen, most players don't incorporate protection against it, leaving them vulnerable to your indirect arsenal.

-To win with these tactics, you'll need to learn how to play a different type of duel; try experimenting with these cards to see how these matches unfold.
-But for now, as we eagerly await for the next batch of effect spells/traps, vote for your favorite entry, and I'll see you at our next Yu-Gi-Oh countdown!
+To win with these tactics, you'll need to learn how to play a different type of duel; try experimenting with cards like "Ominous Fortunetelling" and "Ectoplasmer", or turn enemy life gain into damage with "Bad Reaction to Simochi".
+But for now, as we eagerly await Konami's next batch of effect spells/traps, vote for your favorite entry and I'll see you at our next Yu-Gi-Oh countdown!

 Questions & Answers